-An equally interesting and most revealing profile of Prophet Muhammad is found in the 42nd chapter of the Book of Isaiah.
+An equally interesting and most revealing profile of Prophet Muhammad is found in the 42^{nd} chapter of the Book of Isaiah.
 Let us examine some of these characteristics:

-The One in Whom God's soul delights is called the servant of God (v.1) His elect (v.1) and His Messenger (v.19).
-Translated into Arabic these titles read "'Abduhu wa Rasūluhul Mustafā."
+The One in Whom God's soul delights is called the servant of God (V.1), His elect (V.1) and His Messenger (V. 19).

+Translated into Arabic, these titles read "'Abduhu Warusooluhul-Mustapha".
 Surely all prophets were indeed servants, messengers and elects of God.
-Yet no prophet is history is as universally called by these specific titles as is Muhammad.
+Yet no prophet in history is as universally called by these specific titles as is Muhammad.
 The testimony of faith by which the person enters into the fold of Islam reads: